slevinas/React-Split-Bill/README.md

 # Eat-n-Split

-This project is base on the following Udemy Course [The Ultimate React Course 2024](https://www.udemy.com/course/the-ultimate-react-course).
+This project is based on the following Udemy Course [The Ultimate React Course 2024](https://www.udemy.com/course/the-ultimate-react-course).

 ## Available Scripts